autoplot/documentation/javadoc/org/das2/qds/DataSetWrapper.md

+# org.das2.qds.DataSetWrapper

-# org.das2.qds.DataSetWrapperWraps a dataset, making the properties mutable.
+Wraps a dataset, making the properties mutable.
 This is also intended to be base class for extension.

-DataSetWrapper( QDataSet ds )
+# DataSetWrapper( QDataSet ds )

 ***